 But maybe they were superseded by concessions the Soviets made elsewhere at that time?
-Sarotte, in fact, has argued that at the Washington summit conference with Bush at the end of May, "Gorbachev, in response to a direct question from Bush, allowed that nations could choose which military alliances they would join"; getting the Soviet leader to accept that general principle was, in her view, "a significant U.S. accomplishment."63 And, indeed, if Gorbachev had agreed, as a matter of principle, that Poland and the other former East-bloc countries had the right to join NATO, that would certainly have been an extraordinary concession on his part.
-The bulk of the evidence, however, suggests that he had not actually made such a far-reaching concession at this point.
-The memoir literature and most of the early interview-based accounts make it clear that Gorbachev's concession related only to the question of whether the soon-to-be-reunified German state had the right to be in NATO if it so chose, and the new sources that became available years later especially the Soviet notes of the meeting at which the concession was made-confirm that this was the case.64
+Sarotte, in fact, has argued that at the Washington summit conference with Bush at the end of May, "Gorbachev, in response to a direct question from Bush, allowed that nations could choose which military alliances they would join"; getting the Soviet leader to accept that general principle was, in her view, "a significant U.S. accomplishment."
+And, indeed, if Gorbachev had agreed, as a matter of principle, that Poland and the other former east-bloc countries had the right to join NATO, that would certainly have been an extraordinary concession on his part.
+But the bulk of the evidence suggests that he had not actually made such a far-reaching concession at this point.
+The memoir literature and most of the early interview-based accounts made it clear that Gorbachev's concession related only to the question of whether the soon-to-be-reunified German state had the right to be in NATO if it so chose, and the new sources that became available years later-especially the Soviet notes of the meeting at which the concession was made-confirm that this was the case.
+And one should also note that while Gorbachev's acceptance at the Washington summit of the principle that the Germany had the right to stay in the western alliance came to be seen as a major breakthrough, it was not clear at the time that Gorbachev's remarks even in that regard reflected a fundamental shift in policy.
+For over a month after the conference U.S. officials were not sure how solid that concession was.
+They treated it very cautiously and did what they could to nail it down, but it was not until July, after a meeting Kohl had with Gorbachev in southern Russia, that they were sure that the Soviets had agreed definitively that Germany could remain in NATO.
+But none of this had anything to do with Eastern Europe.
+Gorbachev, at that point, was willing to allow the East Europeans to leave the Warsaw Pact if they so chose, but he did not say explicitly that they could join NATO.71